304 North Cardinal St.

 Division

 If you’d rather divide existing plants instead of starting from scratch with seeds, it’s best done when the plant is dormant in late fall or early spring before new growth begins again.
 Carefully dig up the entire clump and separate it into sections using a sharp knife or spade – each section should have at least three shoots attached for successful propagation.
-Replant each section immediately after dividing and keep watered until established again; this may take several weeks depending on conditions like temperature and rainfall amounts during that time period.
+Replant each section immediately after dividing and keep it watered until it is established again; this may take several weeks depending on conditions like temperature and rainfall amounts during that time period.

 Once propagated successfully, Canada lilies will reward you with beautiful blooms year after year.